Corporate GovernanceCorporate Governance Guidelines

 Article 25

-The Company will establish the Special Committee as an advisory body to the Board of Directors.
+The Company shall establish the Special Committee as an advisory body to the Board of Directors.

 2

-The Special Committee will consist of Independent Outside Directors, selected by resolution of the Board of Directors.
+The Special Committee shall consist of Independent Outside Directors, selected by resolution of the Board of Directors.

 3

-The Special Committee will deliberate on important transactions, etc. with the Parent Company Group from the standpoint of protecting the interests of minority shareholders and submit or report the resulting recommendation to the Board of Directors.
+The Special Committee shall deliberate on material transactions, etc. with the Parent Company Group from the standpoint of protecting the interests of minority shareholders and make recommendations or report the results to the Board of Directors.

 (Risk Management Committee)